M.Ed. in Curriculum and Instruction

 - Use and apply instructional technologies to promote and evaluate the continual intellectual, social-emotional, and personal development of all learners.

-- Design and conduct research that explores peace education strategies related to classroom, community, or comparative issues.
+- Design and conduct action research that explores learning strategies related to classroom, community, or cross-disciplinary issues.

 Curriculum and Instruction